 Grenada is a parliamentary democracy with a bicameral legislature.
-Observers considered the February 2013 elections to be generally free and fair, where the New National Party won all 15 seats in the House of Representatives and Keith Mitchell was sworn in as prime minister.
-Authorities maintained effective control over the security forces.
+Observers considered the February 2013 elections to be generally free and fair.
+The New National Party won all 15 seats in the House of Representatives, and Keith Mitchell was sworn in as prime minister.
+Civilian authorities maintained effective control over the security forces.

-Human rights problems included poor prison conditions, violence against women, instances of child abuse, and laws that discriminate against lesbian, gay, bisexual, or transgender (LGBT) persons.
+The most significant human rights abuses included poor prison conditions, violence against women, child abuse, and laws that discriminate against lesbian, gay, bisexual, transgender, or intersex (LGBTI) persons.